mattfreed/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

-You can use an arduino Map function that maps the values of 0-1000 to 0-255
+You can use an arduino Map function that maps the values of 0-1000 to 50-255 (50 is about where the LED is almost able to light up)

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**